-

 0 min read

-Tired of your mouse cursor ruining otherwise clean screen recordings?
-Whether you're creating tutorials, presentations, or demos, showing the mouse pointer can distract viewers.
-This guide shows you how to screen record without mouse using effective tools and settings.
-Say goodbye to unwanted cursor movement and create distraction-free, polished videos with ease, perfect for educators, YouTubers, and professionals alike.
+Tired of your mouse cursor ruining clean screen recordings?
+Whether you're creating tutorials, presentations, or demos, a visible pointer can be a major distraction.
+This guide shows you how to screen record without mouse or hide cursor while recording using effective tools on Windows and Mac.

 Step 1.
 Launch EaseUS RecExperts, and click on the Settings button that looks like a nut in the top-right-hand corner.